A tribute to Jack Whaley Long, as much yours as mine!

 So, what happened?
 This has been asked of his mother and me literary hundreds of times in the past 24-hours.
-The incident occurred right at 24-hours ago, about this time yesterday.
+The incident occurred over a week ago.

 I don’t know.
 I don’t know of anyone who can tell us.
 I don’t know of anyone who claims to have seen the event.

-What I know is Jack was riding his bicycle, something he absolutely loves to do, from a friend’s house on Railroad Street, down a steep driveway with limited visibility, straight into the oncoming path of a “Little Debbie’s” box truck.
+What I have been told by someone who didn't see the incident either is Jack was riding his bicycle, something he absolutely loves to do, from a friend’s house on Railroad Street, down a steep driveway with limited visibility, straight into the oncoming path of a “Little Debbie’s” box truck.
 He was hurrying home as he received a stern text message from me telling him to come, straight away, because he had football practice that night.

 Jack was hit by the truck.
 Jack was hit very, very hard by this truck.